|

 I DO NOT RECOMMEND PUTTING YOUR RACCOON IN ANY TYPE OF CAGE. (with

-he exception when you bring him/her home)
+he exception when you bring him/her home as a baby)

 home.
 I do not advise leaving a raccoon in the house when you